DS-100/su24/syllabus.md

 ### Lecture

-There are 2 live **lectures** held on Tuesdays and Thursdays, 11:00am-12:30pm, hybrid: in-person in Wheeler 150 and broadcasted live on Zoom.
+There are 4 live **lectures** held on Monday, Tuesday, Thursday and Friday, 9:30am-11:00am, in-person in Lewis 100.
 All session recordings, slides, activities, and examples will be uploaded to the course website within 24 hours of the lecture.

-**Lecture participation**: While synchronous lecture attendance (in-person or through Zoom) is not mandatory, we expect you to "participate" in lecture by answering lecture poll questions in one of two ways: (1) synchronously during the lecture as poll questions are launched; or (2) asynchronously using a link provided after lecture.
+**Lecture participation**: Lecture attendance is graded, we expect you to "participate" in lecture by answering poll questions during the lecture as they are launched.
+We will not be offering an asynchronous lecture participation option.
 - Lecture participation is graded using poll responses on a 0/1 basis.
-  - Synchronous Participation: complete at least one participation poll question during the live lecture timeslot (11:00am-12:30pm, Tuesdays and Thursdays).
+Complete at least one participation poll question during the live lecture timeslot (9:30am-11:30am on Monday, Tuesday, Thursday and Friday).
 As long as you submit a response to at least one poll question in this timeframe, you will receive synchronous attendance credit.
-  - Asynchronous Participation: complete all participation poll questions from the link provided on the course website within one week of the corresponding lecture.
-  - In both cases, participation is graded on completion, not correctness.
-- If you submit all participation polls over the course of the semester (i.e., do not use any of the three automatic drops), you will receive +0.5% bonus points applied to your final overall grade in the class.
+In order to obtain full lecture attendance credit, students need to attend **20 lectures**.
+This policy is in place to account for illness, personal emergencies, or other extenuating circumstances – you should not plan to use them.
+- Alternatively, students with low attendance scores may shift this portion (2.5%) of their grade onto their final exam score.
+The instructors will automatically determine which grading policy will maximize a student’s final grade in the course at the end of the semester.
-- See the [Policies](#policies) section for lecture participation drops.
+- Please see the [Policies](#policies) section for more details.

 ### Discussion
-Live **discussion sections** are one hour long, and held on Tuesdays or Wednesdays.
+Live **discussion sections** are one hour long, and held on Monday or Wednesdays.
 The goal of these TA-led sessions is to work through problems, hone your skills, and flesh out your understanding as part of a team.
 The problems that you solve and present as part of discussion are important in understanding course material.

 The lectures, assignments, and exams of this course are structured with the **expectation that all students attend discussion.** The content covered in these sections is designed to solidify understanding of key lecture concepts and prepare students for homework assignments.
 It is to your benefit to actively participate in all discussions.

-{: .important }
-> This semester, we are offering two different grading schemes - graded versus ungraded discussion attendance.
-Discussion sections will commence in the second week of class, and students will need to sign up for the first discussion (details will be released through Ed).
-Following the first discussion, students will be asked to choose between the two grading schemes, and these decisions will be final.
-Students who choose the Graded Discussion Attendance Option will be assigned a discussion attendance based on their availability.
-Please note that discussion attendance is not mandatory for students enrolled in Data 200 and Data 200S.
+Discussion attendance is graded as follows:

-- **Graded Discussion Attendance Option:** Discussion attendance will be recorded each week and account for 5% of the overall grade.
+- Discussion attendance will be recorded each week and account for 2.5% of the overall grade.
 Each weekly discussion will be graded on a 0/1 basis.
-You will only get credit for attending the discussion section that you are signed up for.
-    - Online sections are reserved for students with specific needs (e.g., DSP, Data 200S, etc.); these can be requested through the Pre-Semester and Discussion Selection Form.
-    - All students are automatically granted 3 discussion drops to use for illness, personal emergencies, or other extenuating circumstances.
-These drops are designed to account for unexpected events – you should not plan to use them.
+You will only get credit for attending the discussion section that you are signed up for (except for the first discussion).
+In order to obtain full discussion attendance credit, students need to attend **10 discussion sections**.
+This policy is in place to account for illness, personal emergencies, or other extenuating circumstances – you should not plan to use them.
-- **Ungraded Discussion Attendance Option:** Instead, the 5% discussion weight will be redistributed, with 2.5% added to both the midterm and final scores.

-Students are not permitted to switch between the two grading schemes once  finalized.
-However, if you would like to attend discussion at a later point in the semester, please reach out to us privately via Ed or [data100.instructors@berkeley.edu](mailto:{{page.course.email}}).
+- Alternatively, students with low discussion attendance may shift this portion (2.5%) of their grade onto their final exam score.
+The instructors will automatically determine which grading policy will maximize a student’s final grade in the course at the end of the semester.

-Please refer to [Grading Scheme](#grading-scheme) for a comprehensive grade breakdown.
+Please refer to [Grading Scheme](#grading-scheme) for a more detailed grade breakdown.

 ### Homework and Projects

-**Homeworks** are week-long assignments that are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lecture. **Projects** are 2-week assignments (with a weekly checkpoint) that synthesize multiple topics.
+Biweekly **homeworks** are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lecture. **Projects** are longer assignments that synthesize multiple topics.

 - All homeworks and projects must be submitted to Gradescope by their posted deadlines.
 There may be separate coding and written Gradescope portals for the same assignment; please check that you are submitting the right part.
 - Homeworks and projects have both public (visible) and hidden autograder tests.
 The public tests are mainly sanity checks.
 For example, a sanity check might verify that the answer you entered is a number as expected, and not a word.
 The hidden tests generally check for correctness, and are invisible to students while they are completing the assignment.